Skip to main content

 • The lens' widest aperture is 2.4-4, depending on the focal length.
 This is the actual aperture, calculated as the focal length divided by the diameter of the front pupil.
 However, because the actual focal length is much smaller than the 24-600 equivalent, the depth of field at these apertures is much greater than the same apertures on full frame lenses.
 This is great if you want many parts of the photo in sharp focus.
 This is bad if you want to isolate an object or a face, and throw everything else out of focus.
 If you want the narrowest depth of field, shoot at 600mm f4.
 Portraits come out very well.

-• Very quick handling and instant autofocus.
+• Very quick handling and instant auto focus.

 • You can shoot completely silently, which is great for many occasions, especially on travel.